-Detection of a higher proportion of localized cancers in the screening arms compared with control arms was reported in the two large trials.
-In the UKCTOCS87 a statistically significant (p<0.005) greater proportion of cases was identified at the localized stage (stage I) in the CA-125 ROCA (36%) and ultrasound (31%) arms than in the control arm (23%).
+Detection of a higher proportion of localized cancers in the screening arms compared with control arms was reported in the UKCTOCS.92 A statistically significant (p<0.005) greater proportion of cases was identified at the localized stage (stage I) in the CA-125 ROCA (36%) and ultrasound (31%) arms than in the control arm (23%) (calculated from reported data on cancer stage).
 The overall differences by arm and stage were also statistically significant when comparing localized and regional cancers (stages I and II) to more advanced stages (stages III and IV).
-Differences between the CA-125 ROCA and ultrasound arms were not statistically significant.87 In the PLCO86 there was not a statistically significant difference in the proportion of cases identified at the localized stage in the intervention versus usual care group (15 versus 10%, p =0.08).
-Comparisons by stage and arm also were not statistically different when comparing localized and regional cancer cases to more advanced cancers.
+Differences between the CA-125 ROCA and ultrasound arms were not statistically significant.92 In the PLCO91 there was not a statistically significant difference in the proportion of cases identified at the localized stage in the intervention versus usual care group (15% versus 10%, p =0.08) and comparisons were not statistically different when comparing localized and regional cancers.
+In addition, an analysis of data from PLCO found that, compared with the usual care arm, fewer cancers in the intervention arm were categorized as type II ovarian cancers.
+Additionally, within the screening arm, fewer type II cancers were screen-detected.
+Overall, type II tumors were less likely diagnosed from screening and were diagnosed at a later stage.
+The authors suggested that overdiagnosis of more indolent cancer types could, in part, account for the lack of a mortality benefit from ovarian cancer screening in the trial.117